 Some areas (thankfully not mine!) have a problem with snakes eating eggs and baby chicks.
 And what do those pugnacious guineas do?
 They go out and find the snakes before they can even be a problem.
 Now, if that isn’t efficiency, I don’t know what is!
 So, yes, guineas can be an effective and efficient way of reducing snake problems.
 Go Guinea Go!

 What does a guinea fowl taste like?

-Guinea fowl meat tastes like wild game, much like pheasant meat tastes and are a darker meat than a chicken.
+Guinea fowl meat tastes like wild game, much like pheasant meat tastes, and are a darker meat than a chicken.
 But the breast meat is white meat.
 And it is also leaner and drier than chicken meat but is also very tender if cooked properly.
 They also offer great ratio yields between meat and carcass: 50/50!
 Their meat also has 134 calories per 100 grams, which in comparison, a turkey has 109 calories per 100 grams.
 So there are many health benefits to eating guinea meat.

 There are many people who absolutely love Guinea meat.
 In fact, it is considered fine dining in Europe.
-Restaurants will usually choose guinea meat over pheasant meat because they have fewer tendons in their legs, which make that part of the bird more cost-effective and versatile.
+Restaurants will usually choose guinea meat over pheasant meat because they have fewer tendons in their legs, which makes that part of the bird more cost-effective and versatile.

 They are ready to eat between 14 and 16 weeks.

 What is the life expectancy of a guinea fowl?

 Guineas can live for approximately 10-15 years.
 Unless you move into a hate relationship with them…then their life expectancy decreases drastically.

 Their lifespan will be affected by local predators, breeding practices, how many keets they have raised, and if they are farmed for meat.